Nicko McBrain: Personal life

-He also enjoys playing golf in his spare time, along with his bandmate Dave Murray, and is a friend of Swedish golfer and Florida resident Jesper Parnevik, whom he met at Ullna Golf Club in Sweden.
+He enjoys playing golf in his spare time, along with his bandmate Dave Murray, and is a friend of Swedish golfer and Florida resident Jesper Parnevik, whom he met at Ullna Golf Club in Sweden.

-Since he is a lifelong enthusiast of Jaguar Cars, the manufacturer built a custom XKR-S model to McBrain's specifications in 2012.
-In March 2018, Jaguar Land Rover Classic Works revealed a customized Jaguar XJ Series III for McBrain.
+McBrain is an enthusiast of Jaguar Cars, and bought a custom XKR-S model built to his specifications in 2012.
+In March 2018, Jaguar Land Rover Classic Works revealed a customised Jaguar XJ Series III for McBrain.

-In 2015, McBrain stopped drinking alcohol after seeing an interview in which he had had too much wine and has remained sober to this day.
+In 2015, McBrain stopped drinking alcohol after seeing an interview in which he had had too much wine and has remained sober.

-In 2018, he also launched a musical instrument store named Drum One in Manchester, England.
+In 2018, he launched a musical instrument store named Drum One in Manchester, England.
 The retailer specialises in drum kits and related merchandise.
 To promote the launch of the store, McBrain conducted an interview with Deep Purple drummer Ian Paice.

+On 3 August 2023, McBrain released a statement via the bands' YouTube page, explaining in a video that he had been unwell in January 2023.
+It was explained further in the video description that McBrain suffered from a stroke in January and was paralyzed on his right side from the shoulder down.
+After 10 weeks of intensive physical therapy, McBrain was able to join the rest of the band at rehearsals in May 2023, ahead of their European leg of the Future Past World Tour.
+Manager Rod Smallwood put out a statement saying that "The rest of the band and l think that what Nicko has been able to achieve since his stroke shows incredible belief and willpower and we are all very proud of him.
+With this new and musically very complex set to learn ahead of him, he just got his head down and concentrated on recovery.
+We honestly did not know if he would be able to play a whole show until band rehearsals started in May and there was just so much support for him from the band and then genuine relief for all when we saw he was going to be able to do it!".